apache/unomi/README.md

        feature:install -v pax-cdi-web-openwebbeans
     ```

-4. Copy the following KAR to the Karaf deploy directory, as in this example line:
+5. Copy the following KAR to the Karaf deploy directory, as in this example line:

     ```
       cp wemi-context-server/kar/target/wemi-context-server-kar-1.0-SNAPSHOT.kar ~/java/deployments/wemi-sandbox/apache-karaf-3.0.1/deploy/
     ```

-5. (optional) If you prefer a clean startup without an non-blocking error on the native libraries needed for ElasticSearch,
-you will need to specify the following command line parameter :
-    ```
-      -Djava.library.path=/usr/local/elasticsearch-1.1.1/lib/sigar
-    ```
-    If this is not specified this will however not impact functionality of the server.
-The path points to a local
-    installation of ElasticSearch which you will need to download seperately.

 6. If all went smoothly, you should be able to access the WEMI context script here : http://localhost:8181/context.js
  You should see a digitalData object populated with some values.
 If not something went wrong during the install.